CaptnJayce/captnjayce/README.md

 and future demos will be released on [itch.io](https://captnjayce.itch.io/) :)

-If my Github looks a little scarce, it's because I've migrated my games and webapps to [Gitlab](https://gitlab.com/CaptnJayce)
+If my Github looks a little scarce, it's because I mainly code on Gitlab now: [Gitlab](https://gitlab.com/CaptnJayce)